CycloneDX/cdxgen/docs/CLI.md

       --only                   Include components only containining this word in purl.
 Useful to generate BOM with first party co mponents alone.
 Multiple values allowed.  [array]
+      --author                 The person(s) who created the BOM.
+Set this value if you're intending the modify the BOM and claim authorship.[array] [default: "OWASP Foundation"]
       --auto-compositions      Automatically set compositions when the BOM was f iltered.
 Defaults to true
                                                        [boolean] [default: true]